Audition FAQ

 How much is the production fee?
 And what does that include?

-The production cost is $195.
+The production cost for our productions is $195.
 That includes everything.
 There won’t be added costs down the line.
 We may ask you to provide a small costume item like tights, shoes or a T-shirt, but everything else will be covered.
 This is a one-time fee that covers costume rental, helps with royalties, theatre rental, etc. Additional items (show T-shirt, congrats ads for the program etc.) will also be available, but they are optional.

 When is the production fee due?